What is Point In Time Assessment?Friday 20th July 2018

 We’ve noticed that most schools who are changing their tracking methods, are moving from linear tracking to a Point In Time Assessment model.

-Read on to learn how this can help improve your school.
+Read on to learn if this can help you.

 Linear vs PITA